 Meeting rooms will be utilised for confidential discussions between staff and parents.

-Evidence for learning online learning allows parents to see photos, videos and observations of their child and to respond with their comments..
+Evidence for learning online learning journal allows parents to see photos, videos and observations of their child and to respond with their comments.
+Photos and observations are also shared with parents on class Dojo.

 15. Transition periods